- If a Steam game won't launch after clicking play, you might be missing important executables.

 Alternatively, you can just move the file to a different location and that will achieve the same results.
 Keep in mind that this is just a workaround, but it works according to users, so be sure to try it out.

-Solution 4 – Upgrade Rivatuner Statistics Server
+5. Upgrade Rivatuner Statistics Server

 If Steam games fail to launch on your Windows 10 PC, the issue might be related to third-party applications.

 In case you don’t know, this application is a part of MSI Afterburner software, and by updating the Afterburner software you’ll update Rivatuner Statistics Server as well.

-Solution 6 – Check for problematic applications
+6. Check for problematic applications

 According to users, sometimes third-party applications can cause this and other errors to appear.
 If you’re having issues with Steam games, the culprit might be a third-party application.

 However, you can still use the software if you start it after starting your.
 Another application that can cause the problem is Logitech Joystick Utility, so you might have to disable it.

 There are several ways to do that, and the best one is to use an uninstaller software since it will remove all files and registry entries associated with the problematic application.

-Solution 7 – Install the necessary Visual C++ components
+7. Install the necessary Visual C++ components

-Most games require Visual C++ Redistributables in order to run, and to fix the problem you need to install the missing Visual C++ components.
+Most games require Visual C++ Redistributables to run and to fix the problem you need to install the missing Visual C++ components.

-This is relatively simple to do, and you can do it by going to the game’s installation directory and looking for \_CommonRedist\vcredist\ folder.
-Once you inside of the vcredist directory you’ll see two setup files.
-Run them both to install the necessary components.
+This is relatively simple to do, and you can do it by going to the game’s installation directory and looking for _CommonRedistvcredist folder.

 After the necessary components are installed, the game should start without any issues.

-Solution 8 – Verify the integrity of game files
+8. Verify the integrity of game files

 - Open your game library, and locate the problematic game.
 Right-click it and choose Properties from the menu.